Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Numerical Properties

 Next, consider the accuracy in estimating loading matrices.
-The mean of $\bar{D}(\mathcal{M}(\wh\bA_1),\mathcal{M}(\bL_1))$ (denoted by $MD(\wh\bA_1,\bL_1$) and $\bar{D}(\mathcal{M}(\wh\bP_1),\mathcal{M}(\bR_1))$ (denoted by $MD(\wh\bP_1,\bR_1$) as well as those produced by the initial estimators $\wh\bA_1^o$ and $\wh \bP_1^o$ are shown in Table~A2 under the scenarios mentioned before.
-The empirical standard errors are given in the parentheses.
+The mean of $\bar{D}(\wh\bA_1,\bL_1)$ (denoted by $MD(\wh\bA_1,\bL_1$) and $\bar{D}(\wh\bP_1,\bR_1)$ (denoted by $MD(\wh\bP_1,\bR_1$) as well as those produced by the initial estimators $\wh\bA_1^o$ and $\wh \bP_1^o$ and the estimators $\wh\bA_1^{YHKZ}$ and $\wh\bP_1^{YHKZ}$ of \cite{yu2022} are shown in Tables~A.4-A.6 of the supplement under the scenarios mentioned before.
+The empirical standard errors are given in parentheses.
 Note that the standard errors can be larger than the corresponding means because they are the standard errors of the 500 discrepancies in each configuration, not those for the average discrepancies.
-From Table~A2, we see that the estimation accuracy of the loading matrix using both methods improves as the sample size increases even for moderately large $p_1p_2$, which is in line with the results in \cite{gaotsay2021c} and our asymptotic theory.
-However, we also see that the proposed method can improve the estimation accuracy of the estimated loading matrices in each setting.
+From Tables~A.4-A.6, we see that the estimation accuracy of the loading matrix using the proposed and the \cite{gaotsay2021c} methods is better than that by \cite{yu2022}, and improves as the sample size increases even for moderately large $p_1p_2$, which is in line with the results in \cite{gaotsay2021c} and our asymptotic theory.
+We also see that the proposed method can improve the estimation accuracy of the estimated loading matrices in general.